Shivam122gupta/Shivam122gupta/README.md

 - 👋 Hi, I’m @Shivam122gupta
 - 🌱 I’m currently learning DataScience
 - 📫 How to reach me ...22shivamgupta05@gmail.com
 - ⚡ Fun fact: ...
-I'm currently studying Btech computer science
+I'm currently studying Btech in computer science

 <!---
 Shivam122gupta/Shivam122gupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.